MarageDev/Wave-Function-Collapse/README.md

 ## Information
 ### Dimensions
-You can change the dimension of the tiles for the wave function collapse program making it bigger ( and also faster to generate ) or smaller by changing the value of the variable `D` ( use an integer:
+You can change the dimension of the tiles for the wave function collapse program making it bigger ( and also faster to generate ) or smaller by changing the value of the variable `D` ( use an integer preferably ):
 ```python
 D = 1
 ```
 > It took me ~180s to generate it with D=1 and 6 different types of tiles and 3 "checks" ( see later )

 ### Rules or conditions
 The program is mainly based on these rules.
-In this dictionary you can create a new "tile" ( I'm going to use this term for the rest of the readme to design the little pixels/squares which are displayed by the program ) by adding a new `key` to `rules`, and then add has a value an array which contains the conditions/rules of this tile, basicaly it defines near which tiles this particular tile can be created.
-For example the `Really deep water` (5) water one can be created if it is near `Deep water` (4) or itself (5).
+In this dictionary you can create a new "tile" ( I'm going to use this term for the rest of the readme to design the little pixels/squares which are displayed by the program ) by adding a new `key` to `rules`, and then add as a value an array which contains the conditions/rules of this tile, basically it defines near which tiles this particular tile can be created.
+For example, the `Really deep water` (5) water one can be created if it is near `Deep water` (4) or itself (5).

 ```python
 rules = {